Christian M. 5 min read

-Anaerobic digesters (ADs) prevent millions of tonnes of organic waste from being dumped into landfills every year.
+Anaerobic Digestion (AD) plants prevent millions of tonnes of organic waste from being dumped in landfills every year.

-They do this by turning your employees’ apple cores, orange peels and any organic residues generated by your business into biogas and a natural solid fertiliser.
+They achieve this by converting your employees’ apple cores, orange peels, and organic residues your business generates into biogas and natural solid fertiliser.

-ADs can process organics at industrial scales, and the resultant biogas is becoming a growing source of renewable energy, a win-win for business and the environment.
+AD plants can process organic waste on an industrial scale, and the resulting biogas is becoming an increasingly important renewable energy source, a win-win for both businesses and the environment.

-This article explains anaerobic digestors in simple terms and explains the pros and cons for UK businesses.
+This article explains Anaerobic Digestion in simple terms and explores its pros and cons for UK businesses.
+Here’s what we cover:

 An anaerobic digester (AD) is a system designed to break down organic waste, such as commercial food waste, within a closed container devoid of oxygen.